poiyomi/PoiyomiDocs/docs/general/translation.md

 ## LilToon

 LilToon uses a much different and simplified approach to Toon shading compared to Poiyomi.
-There are some settings that are carried over, however it may require usage of our included script utility in order to reliably translate the properties over.
+There are some settings that are carried over, **however it will require usage of our included script utility** in order to reliably translate the listed properties over.

-Please be aware this list is incomplete and may be missing some details.
+This list is incomplete and may be missing some details.
+For accurate results, use the [LilToon to Poiyomi Script](#using-the-liltoon-to-poiyomi-script) detailed below.

 - **Shadows**: The `Shadows` feature in LilToon is the exact same as `Multilayer Math` and can be carried over when converted.
 However if it's disabled, it will be converted to `Flat` instead.
 - **Lil Reflections**: In LilToon, it uses both Specular and Environment Reflections in a more stylized fashion.
 If used, this will enable `Stylized Reflections`, set the mode to `lilToon` and convert the values over.